Top 8 Spaceplane startups

-The startups that are developing cutting-edge vehicles that can take off and land horizontally, like airplanes, but can also travel to space, delivering payloads or passengers to orbit before returning to Earth.
+The startups that are developing space vehicles that can take off and land horizontally, like airplanes, but can also travel to space, delivering payloads or passengers to orbit before returning to Earth.

 1